sharedworkforce/sharedworkforce-demo-rails/README.markdown

   $ heroku config | grep SHAREDWORKFORCE_API_KEY
   SHAREDWORKFORCE_API_KEY => acdc30b2-14c5-46ee-ba35-11d50edc65ec
 ```

+Note: If you are not using Heroku and you would like to try Shared Workforce, visit http://www.sharedworkforce.com or email erica@sharedworkforce.com.

 Once you have your API key, rename the file .env_template to .env, and add your Shared Workforce API key.